raphaelpg/ERC20Example/README.md

 One token example has been deployed on Ropsten testnet at '0x6f1d6BD8C4cca3464aB0DE2FD2BFE532a2B60eC3' called 'EET'.

-With Truffle I ran tests to check all ERC20 standards functions and also "Ownable"
+With Truffle I ran tests to check all 'ERC20' standards functions and also 'Ownable' functions.

-If you want to deploy your version you can do it using Metamask and Remix.

 ### Tip for deployment with Remix